TabbycatDebate/tabbycat/README.md

 If you'd like to run a tournament with Tabbycat but are not able to set it up, get in touch with [Philip](http://www.google.com/recaptcha/mailhide/d?k=01aItEbHtwnn1PzIPGGM9W8A==&c=XWljk2iGokfhziV2Rt4OiKA5uab1vCrnxwXcPUsWgnM=) and he can setup a private online copy of the software for your use.

-## License
+## Licence

 We haven't released this under an open-source licence (so there is no formal general right to use this software), but if you're running a debating tournament, you're welcome to use it.
 It'd be nice if you could please let us know that you're doing so, and let us know how it went.
 We provide no warranty and disclaim all legal liability.

 ## Support and Development

-There are a number of ways to submit feedback, request support, or help develop Tabbycat These [are outlined on our documentation](http://tabbycat.readthedocs.io/en/latest/about/support.html).
+If you have any feedback or would like to request support, we'd love to hear from you!
+There are a number of ways to get in touch, all [outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/support.html).

 Contributions are welcome, and are greatly appreciated!
-Details about how to contribute [are also outlined on our documentation](http://tabbycat.readthedocs.io/en/latest/about/contributing.html).
+Details about how to contribute [are also outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/contributing.html).

 ## Authors